scottpecnik/scottpecnik.github.io/about.md

 # Work History
 - **Planit Software Testing**, *DevOps Delivery Manager*\\
-Established a DevOps practice, grew brand awareness for new services offerings while ensuring technical delivery capability.
+Established a DevOps practice by creating, marketing, and implementing DevOps services offerings.
+Built capability by providing training and mentorship for existing employees and by hiring new talent.
+Led onsite implementations while simultaneously building brand awareness through speaking engagements, webinars, and general sales activities.
+The face of the DevOps practice both internally and externally.
 - **PacGenesis, Inc.**, *Founder, CEO, and Principal Consultant*\\
 Founded and built a successful DevOps consulting firm.
-Customers ranged from multinational financial institutions to automative parts manufacturers to regional insurance firms.
+Customers ranged from multinational financial institutions to automative parts manufacturers to regional insurance companies.
 Grew the company to $1MM in annual revenue in three years.
 Received the accolade of IBM Premier Business Partner.
 - **ClearBlade, Inc.**, *Consultant*\\
 Enterprise Modernization Consultant, providing services for the IBM Rational Business Developer (RBD) and IBM Rational Team Concert (RTC) products.
 - **IBM**, *Software Developer*\\
 Java Developer for the IBM Rational Team Concert Enterprise Edition product.
 Responsible for various components, including RTC/RDz integration.
 - **IBM**, *Extreme Blue Technical Intern*\\
-Created an end-to-end software solution focused on easing the development of RESTful web services.
+Designed and coded an end-to-end software solution focused on easing the development of RESTful web services.
 Led a team of four in a rigorous 12 week program, which culminated in a successful product delivery and a demo to the CEO of IBM, Sam Palmisano.

 # Speaking Engagements
 - **Puppet Camp, Melbourne 2017**\\